tzerbib/csci2390-cryptography-assignment/pir/README.md

 The client then communicates with both servers, sending each some seemingly random information.
 Each server responds separately, and the client combines their responses to get the final output.

-The authors of checklist used it to implement a privacy-preserving version of Google's Safe Browsing: essentially using PIR to lookup whether a URL that a user wants to visit is known to host malware without revealing the URL to the service.
+The authors of checklist used it to implement a privacy-preserving version of Google's Safe Browsing: essentially using PIR to look up whether a URL that a user wants to visit is known to host malware without revealing the URL to the service.

 You can see the paper here if you are curious [https://www.usenix.org/conference/usenixsecurity21/presentation/kogan](https://www.usenix.org/conference/usenixsecurity21/presentation/kogan)